 This table sets out the income loss benefits ICBC says it will pay for, according to its policies*.
 For each Category, ICBC’s policy is contrasted with the Legal Position.
 As the Legal Position shows, many of ICBC’s policies do not represent the law.

-* Note: Because these policies change from time-to-time, please check with a lawyer to determine current ICBC policies.
+* Note: Because these ICBC policies change from time-to-time, please check with an ICBC lawyer to determine current policies.

 |ICBC POLICY||LEGAL POSITION|